TikTok Tips & Strategies

 • Select the draft you want to edit.
 This will open it up in the final posting screen, where you write your caption and add hashtags.

 • Find the "Who can watch this video" option.
 Tap on it and change the setting from "Everyone" to "Only you."
-This is the most important part of this step, ensuring your work-in-progress video isn’t broadcast to the public.
+This is essential to ensure your work-in-progress video isn’t publicly visible.

 • Tap "More options" and ensure "Save to device" is toggled ON.
 This setting will automatically save a high-quality version of the video to your phone's camera roll or gallery after it "posts."